Azure-Samples/cargotracker-liberty-aks/README.md

     ```

 1. Run the following command to provision the required Azure resources.
 Input the required parameters when prompted.

+   * Be sure to select the correct Azure subscription when prompted.
+   * We observe that `westus` region has a higher likelihood of success than `eastus`.

     ```bash
     azd provision